Episodic video game: Concept

 To consumers, episodic games are very similar in nature to expansion packs.
 An expansion is an add-on to an original, non-episodic product however; something of a lower order.
 In an episodic series there is no dominant '"first" game': each installment, although perhaps of the same length and price point as an expansion, is a main event that drives the core experience forward.
 This particular aspect of this type of game underpins the developer focus on the game's story.

 In terms of the narrative framework, episodic games tend to end in cliffhangers because it serves as a tool to deploy a seamless transition.
 These scenes are also dramatic, drawing the interest of the players so that they anxiously await for the next installment.

-Advantages

-Episodic games have several advantages.
-A cheaper purchase price per episode leads to lower immediate risk for consumers and increased uptake.
-Other benefits include: